thelazyone/fsd_builder/README.md

 # fsd_builder
-Army builder for Full Spectrum Dominance you can find more about the game on https://fsd-wargame.com/.
+Army builder for Full Spectrum Dominance.

+You can find more about the game on https://fsd-wargame.com/.

 ## Live Demo
 Here's a WIP version deployed as of 28/9/2023: https://test.thelazyforger.com/fsd_roster/